What Goes In Must Come Out

 How do you decide to use a hardware FIFO, as opposed to a purely software implementation handled in an interrupt service routine?
 I generally prefer software solutions, as the recurring costs (that is, manufacturing costs) are essentially zero, whereas every piece of hardware detracts from the company's bottom line.
 I know of only two situations where a hardware FIFO makes sense in an embedded system.
 The first is dealing with high-speed bursts of data.
 The second is precise synchronizing of data to time.

 High speed data bursts can exceed any CPU's processing capability.
-A hardware FIFO is a natural choice if the data arrives (or leaves) so fast that an interrupt service routine cannot keep up, or would use too much of the total compute resources available.
+A hardware FIFO is a natural choice if the data arrives (or leaves) so fast that an interrupt service routine cannot keep up, or would

 But beware!
 FIFOs are no magic bullet.
 They are primarily for dealing with bursts of high speed data.
 If the processor cannot keep up with a data stream, than a FIFO will help only if the line goes idle from time to time.
 In effect, the FIFO spreads the data burst out over a longer time frame, giving the CPU a chance to catch up.
 Sustained, high speed data, will defeat the FIFO every time.